cloudfakers/rhymestore/README.md

 Deploying
 ---------

-Once you have the rhymjestore.war file, you can deploy it to any servlet container.
+Once you have the rhymestore.war file, you can deploy it to any servlet container.

 Once the application is started, you need to have a running Redis instance.

-If you want to use the example db, just copy the db/redis.rdb file and rename/move it to the location your Redis will use.
-The location and filename of the database file can be configured in your Redis redis.conf file.

 Contributing